 Complications such as severe pneumonia or brain damage can sometimes cause death.

 What is the treatment for whooping cough?

-- Clearing away any mucus and vomit during bouts of coughing to prevent them from being inhaled by the child.
+- Clearing away any mucus and sick (vomit) during bouts of coughing to prevent them from being inhaled by the child.

-- Looking out for complications such as pneumonia which should be treated with antibiotics.
+- Looking out for complications such as pneumonia which may be more serious.

 - Making sure an ill child is getting enough food and drink.